nkoshimoto/genulens/docs/architecture.md

    runtime state, and event generation.
 4. Eventually share the same model objects with the `pre_gapmoe` helper tools.

-The first public milestone focuses on goals 1 and 2.
+The v2 public branch focuses on goals 1 and 2 while exposing the source-forward and event-rate APIs needed for physically motivated prior construction.

 ## Current simulation flow